Peanut Butter Buttercream

 FAQs

-How much does this recipe make?
-Enough to frost about 12 cupcakes or one 8-inch layer cake.
-Double for bigger projects.
+This recipe makes enough to frost about 12 cupcakes with a generous swirl or lightly frost one 8-inch layer cake.
+Double it for a larger cake or heavy decorating.

 Peanut Butter Buttercream